-- What Factors Determine How Much House You Can Afford
+How Much House Can I Afford In CT?

 For many people, purchasing a home represents the single largest investment of their lives.
 The process of determining how much house you can afford and qualifying for a mortgage in Connecticut can feel challenging.

 Knowing how much of a home you and your budget can afford requires thorough due diligence.
 After arriving at a reasonable estimate, you’ll possess a more accurate price range and be able to narrow down your real estate search.

 But selecting the right property for your needs is only a fraction of the process.
 In fact, before selecting the right property, you must navigate the wide-reaching home loan products available, and apply for a mortgage pre-approval.
 Although the home buying process may feel overwhelming now, the following information provides valuable insight and money saving tips on buying a home in Connecticut.
 It also helps answer the question, “How much house can I afford?”